 You can reach us by fax at (866) 764-9653.

 For your health—and the health of all Vermonters—we have temporarily closed our physical building.
-We are unable to provide walk-in or receive postal mail at this time.
-We will update this notice when our walk-in and mail room services resume.
+We are unable to provide walk-in service at this time.
+We will update this notice when our walk-in services resume.

 If You Are Enrolled in a Qualified Health Plan or Medicare Supplemental Plan and Need to Make a Payment: